 - Use catheters that fit your body the best.
 To avoid unnecessary friction, try not to use catheters whose size is too big.
 Catheters that are too rigid can also lead to bleeding and pain.
-Most catheter companies stock a variety of sizes, but rigidity level differs between each line of catheter.
+Most catheter companies stock a variety of sizes, but the rigidity level differs between each line of catheters.
 Try a few and find a size and rigidity level that feels the most comfortable for you.

 3. Empty regularly